-Farmer unions to again meet Saturday on govt's fresh talks offer, indicate resumption of dialogue
+Farmer unions to meet again today, indicate resumption of dialogue

 New Delhi, Dec 25: The protesting farmer unions met on Friday to discuss the government's latest letter inviting them for talks, with some of them indicating that they may decide to resume their dialogue with the Centre to find a solution to the ongoing deadlock over the three contentious agri laws.